 First, think about color.

+This isn’t just for choosing art, but also for interior design.
 What kind of colors leave you feeling a certain way?
 In my bedroom I prefer a more muted color palette (blues, grays, greens) but in my living area I went more vibrant, high energy colors (emerald green, bright yellow).
 For both spaces, I have a lot of color so I also worked in some black and white prints to keep things from looking completely crazy.

 Then, think about what inspires you.